CodeSignal GCA for Tech Interviews in 2026: The Complete Guide

 Recursion and tree traversal.
 A common task 2 or task 3 problem.
 Walk a binary tree, find the depth, check if it's balanced, do a level-order traversal.
 Iterative versus recursive solutions both score, but recursive code is usually shorter and faster to write under time pressure.

 Two-pointer and sliding window.
 Task 3 staple.
+The sliding-window technique is a method where two indices bound a contiguous range that grows and shrinks as you scan, so you avoid recomputing the whole window each step.
 Find the longest substring without repeating characters, find pairs that sum to a target in a sorted array, the shortest subarray with a given sum.
 The pattern is "two indices walking the array at different rates."
 Recognizing it the moment you see the problem is the unlock.

 Sorting with a custom comparator.
 Sometimes a task 3 problem, sometimes a setup for task 4.
 Sort intervals by start time, sort strings by some derived key, then iterate.
 The signal is whether the candidate knows their language's sort API well enough to write the comparator inline.

 Dynamic programming.
 The task 4 favorite.
+Dynamic programming (DP) is an approach that solves a problem by expressing it as a recurrence over smaller subproblems and caching each result so you never recompute it.
 Climbing stairs, coin change, longest increasing subsequence, edit distance.
 The pattern is "express the problem as a recurrence, then memoize or build a table bottom-up."
 DP is the single highest-difficulty topic on the GCA and the most reliable signal for separating 750 from 850.
+If you want a structured queue of these to drill, the LeetCode assessments guide sorts the patterns by how often they surface in real timed tests.

 Graph traversal.
 The other task 4 favorite.
 BFS or DFS over an explicit or implicit graph: find connected components, shortest path in an unweighted graph, detect a cycle.
 Requires the candidate to set up an adjacency list and a visited set without fumbling.